Applied Behavior Analysis Certificate

 The CU Denver School of Education and Human Development is now offering two course sequences in behavior analysis to prepare students to become effective Board Certified Behavior Analysts (BCBA), or Board Certified Assistant Behavior Analysts (BCaBA).
 These course sequences meet criteria established by the Behavior Analysis Certification Board (BACB) for approved coursework.
 Students who complete our program will not have to provide further coursework documentation when applying for the BCBA or BCaBA examinations.

-The BCBA® courses are part of a five 3-credit course sequence taught fully online by our CU Denver BCBA instructors.
-BCBA students will complete a total of 225 required class hours distributed among the BACB®‘s 3rd Edition Task List areas.
-BCaBA students will complete 135 required class hours over a four 3-credit course sequence.
+The BCBA® courses are part of a six 3-credit course sequence taught fully online by our CU Denver BCBA instructors.
+BCBA students will complete a total of 270 required class hours distributed among the BACB®‘s 4th Edition Task List areas.
+BCaBA students will complete 225 required class hours over a five 3-credit course sequence.
 Each course will be taught over a 10-week period of time.
-The four core courses (SPED 5450, SPED 5460, SPED 5470, and SPED 5480) will be offered in sequence.
-Cohorts that begin with the first course, SPED 5450 start in January and June.
-The fifth course (SPED 5490), which is required for BCBA® students only, will be offered at multiple times.
+The five core courses (SPED 5450, SPED 5460, SPED 5470, and SPED 5480) will be offered in sequence.
+Cohorts that begin with the first course, SPED 5450 start in January and July.
+SPED 5490, which is required for both BCaBA and BCBA, and the sixth course (SPED 5440), which is required for BCBA® students only, will be offered at multiple times.
 Students can register for this course after completing the first course - SPED 5450.
-SPED 5490 has open enrollment and is not limited to students in the certificate program.

 eligibility to take the Board Certified Behavior Analyst Examination